 Dealing with an overdose death is hard for friends and family.
 However, you need to remember that you are not alone.
 Support groups and programs are available to help you grieve.
 Overdose deaths present their own set of circumstances to the mourning process.
 Above all, you want to make sure to take care of your own mental and physical health.

 If you fear that a loved one might overdose, make sure to get help for your friend or family member.
 Drug and alcohol treatment options are available from Granite Recovery Centers, which treats drug- and alcohol-dependent adults in the New England area.
 Our treatment center blends the 12-step curriculum with clinical psychotherapy.
-Treatment options include residential treatment, medical detox, and intensive outpatient counseling.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
+Further treatment options include residential treatment and intensive outpatient counseling.
 If your loved one is dealing with a substance use disorder, make sure to reach out to Granite Recovery Centers.
 It could save their life.